-Next, apply the colourant to the carpet or velour and use a nylon bristle brush to work the product into the fibers.
+Next, apply the colourant to the carpet or velour and use a nylon bristle brush to work the product into the fibres.
 Brush in all directions and allow everything to dry again.
 Then, brush and vacuum one last time before removing the tape and masking.
 If the carpet still doesn’t live up to your expectations, replacing it is always an option.

 4. Restore Vinyl and Plastic